Immune Globulin Injection (Subcutaneous or IV)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have too much proline in your blood (hyperprolinemia).

-This is not a list of all drugs or health problems that interact with immune globulin injection.
+This is not a list of all drugs or health problems that interact with immune globulin injection (subcutaneous or IV).

 What are some things I need to know or do while I take Immune Globulin Injection?

-- Tell all of your health care providers that you take immune globulin injection.
+- Tell all of your health care providers that you take immune globulin injection (subcutaneous or IV).
 This includes your doctors, nurses, pharmacists, and dentists.

 - If you have a latex allergy, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
 Use with immune globulin injection (subcutaneous or IV) may either raise the chance of an infection or make the vaccine not work as well.